Visual Studio 2017 | Visual Studio 2015 | TFS 2017 | TFS 2015

 - You can schedule the automation to happen whenever there is a check-in or commit, or at a specific time every day.

-Use Visual Studio Lab Management features of Microsoft Test Manager
+Use the Visual Studio Lab Management features of Microsoft Test Manager

 You can create and manage lab environments with the Visual Studio Lab Management features of Microsoft Test Manager when you use Visual Studio Enterprise or Visual Studio Test Professional.